stevenweaver/covfefe-app/src/docs/about.md

 # About

 The algorithm employs a zero branch-length statistical test to evaluate the necessity of edges within network triangles.
-Utilizing the TN93 substitution matrix[@tamura_estimation_1993] and Felsenstein's maximum likelihood approach [@felsenstein_evolutionary_1981], it assesses whether the nodes in a triangle are conditionally independent.
+Utilizing the TN93 substitution matrix and Felsenstein's maximum likelihood approach, it assesses whether the nodes in a triangle are conditionally independent.
 Edges failing the test are marked for removal unless they serve as 'bridges' in the network, ensuring no clusters are broken.
 The method iterates until no further edges can be removed and is extendable to cycles of arbitrary length.

 ## Example Usage